projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

      sudo ~/acrn-work/launch_user_vm_id1.s

 #.
 The launch script will start up the HMI_VM and show an Ubuntu login
-   prompt in your ssh session and a graphical login on your target's HDMI monitor.
+   prompt in your ssh session (and a graphical login on your target's HDMI monitor).

-   Login to the HMI_VM as **root** user (not acrn) using your development systems ssh session:
+   Login to the HMI_VM as **root** user (not acrn) using your development system's ssh session:

    .. code-block:: console
       :emphasize-lines: 1